 Whether you’re practicing spanking, hair-pulling, choking, pinching or something else, make sure you’ve established boundaries with your partner(s).
 It’s best to start small and build your way up to more intense sensations, all the better to understand your or your partner’s limits.
 While your hands are perfectly good tools, using gear like nipple clamps, paddles or floggers is fun, too.
-If you're looking for some tools to get started, we offer a few gift sets specifically for those looking to explore kink!
+If you're looking for some tools to get started, we have a whole Restraints & Sensation Play section in the shop.

 Enjoying pain does not mean that you’re damaged, and enjoying giving it does not make you a bad person.
 Again, this is a super common kink and many people enjoy this exchange as a healthy part of their sex lives.
 As long as you’re being responsible and communicating clearly with your partner, you’re good to go.

 If you are the more dominant one in your play, then it’s up to you to make sure your partner feels cared for after you’re both done.
 Some people may want to be left alone after a kinky session, in which case you could offer to draw them a bath.
 Other people may need to be held, cuddled and praised after their endorphins and adrenaline drop.
 It depends on the person and they may feel different after each time, so always check in.
 If spanking or contact play is your thing, then a soothing massage might be a nice way to show some care.
 While communication is required before and during any kind of kink play, it’s equally, if not more, important afterwards.
 Make sure you both had a good time, and learn from each other what you could do to make it even steamier next time.

 If you haven’t filled out the Nox Yes, No, Maybe List yet, find it here.